MatthewYork/DateTools/README.md

 //Time Ago: 4s
 ```

-Thanks to Jon Hocking for his work on [PrettyTimestamp](https://github.com/jonhocking/PrettyTimestamp), which the majority of these are from.
+Thanks to Jon Hocking for his work on [PrettyTimestamp](https://github.com/jonhocking/PrettyTimestamp), which the majority of these methods are from.

 ####Date Components